 Look Who's Laughing: The Power of Humor

-This program incorporates Native American Elder interview videos into discussions where participants reflect personally on the topics of the videos and then share together in small groups.
-Through hearing multiple perspectives on topics specific to South Dakota, participants grow in understanding, and begin to transform personally.
-The more we know about our neighbors, the more informed we become leading to positive personal and community relationships.
+Steever incorporates Native American elder interview videos into discussions where participants reflect personally on the topics of the videos and then share together in small groups.
+Through hearing multiple perspectives on topics specific to South Dakota, participants grow in understanding and begin to transform personally.
+The more people know about their neighbors, the more informed they become, leading to positive personal and community relationships.